RosettaCommons/documentation/scripting_documentation/LoopModeling.md

 * scorefxn_fa: The score function to use for the fullatom refinement step.

+* task_operation: The task operation to use for sidechain packing in the fullatom refinement step.
+By default, all residues within 10A of the loop will be packed.
+If you specify your own task operation, only the residues you specify will be packed or designed, so you are responsible for choosing a reasonable packing shell.

 * auto_refine: By default, both the centroid and fullatom steps automatically run a refinement move after each backbone move.
 In centroid mode, the refinement move is just gradient minimization.
 In fullatom mode, the